ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 ---
 layout: post
-title: Rack Walkthough
+title: Rack from the Beginning
 tags: [rack, tutorials]
-wip: true
 ---

 Rack is the HTTP interface for Ruby.
 Rack defines a standard interface for interacting with HTTP and connecting web servers.
 Rack makes it easy to write HTTP facing applications in Ruby.
-Rack applications shockingly simple.
+Rack applications are shockingly simple.
 There is the code that accepts a request and code serves the response.
 Rack defines the interface between the two.